Codium-ai/pr-agent/README.md

 ### June 17, 2024

-New option for a self-review checkbox is now available for the `/improve` tool, along with the option to demand self-review (💎).
-See more [here](https://pr-agent-docs.codium.ai/tools/improve/#self-review)
+New option for a self-review checkbox is now available for the `/improve` tool, along with the ability(💎) to enable auto-approve, or demand self-review in addition to human reviewer.
+See more [here](https://pr-agent-docs.codium.ai/tools/improve/#self-review).

 <kbd><img src="https://www.codium.ai/images/pr_agent/self_review_1.png" width="512"></kbd>